-There are many needs throughout the North Olympic Peninsula, including increasing issues related to homelessness, suicide, drug use and addiction are an increasing problem since the legalization of marijuana in the state, and local drug rehab facilities are needed.
-Opioid abuse is prevalent; one county's overdose death rate was 29 per 100,000 people (compared to WA state rate of 14.8 per 100,000).
-Homeless folks are common.
-Suicide rates are increasing significantly.
-Many local youth feel they are stuck in these small communities, and are looking for things to do.
-Safe and beneficial options for them are needed.
+There are many needs throughout the North Olympic Peninsula, including increasing issues related to homelessness, suicide, drug use and addiction.
+Youth may feel “stuck” in small communities and need safe and beneficial options.
 In 2010, there were 50,498 people (70.7%) stating they had no religion.
-Some of the churches struggle to meet the needs of their congregation and the surrounding community due to lack of workers and resources.
+Some churches struggle to meet the needs of their congregation and the surrounding community due to a lack of workers and resources.
 There is opportunity to minister to non-English speakers (mostly Hispanic).

 June has served as InFaith field staff since 2002.

 June grew up in an ASSU Sunday School near Forks.
 (ASSU, American Sunday School Union, and AMF, American Missionary Fellowship, are two former names for InFaith).
-She trained as a nurse, believing God was calling her as a missionary to Central or South America to meet both physical and spiritual needs.
+She trained as a nurse, believing God was calling her to be a missionary to Central or South America to meet both physical and spiritual needs.
 After nurse’s training and Bible school, God redirected her life to serve with Leeann as a youth leader at a local church.
 Searching for a local Bible camp for their youth brought her back into contact with, and eventually to join, American Missionary Fellowship (now InFaith).

 Then God called June back to her hometown of Forks, where she serves people from Central America.
 Forks had very few Hispanic families when June left home to prepare to become a missionary to Central or South America.
 She never dreamed that in twenty years she would return to Forks as a missionary to the Spanish-speaking community!
 And now, God has expanded that ministry to include Hispanics in Sequim, WA.